 How to Prevent Credit Card Fraud

 Credit card fraud detection can help you limit your risk of credit and debit card fraud.
-Take every step you can to avoid being victimized, because not only can fraud affect your credit, it can be a real mess to clean up.
+Take every step you can to avoid being victimized, because not only can fraud affect your credit, but it can also be a real mess to clean up.